JDingle77/CaSC-Bot/README.md

 # CaSC-Bot
+CaSC stands for Connections and Self Care.
 Multipurpose discord bot for when you are feeling lonely and bored.